 The Flex Arm is preset at the factory, however it may be necessary to re-adjust tension to the user's needs.
-After adjusting the spring tension, the dental delivery system head must be leveled (see next page).
+After adjusting the spring tension, the dental delivery system head must be leveled (see head leveling).

-- 1. Turn off master switch and wait for air to fully bleed off. - 2.
-Loosen set screw (for 5-6 full turns) in the stop block located above and behind the Front Knuckle (A). - 3.
+- I. Turn off master switch and wait for air to fully bleed off. - 2.
+Loosen set screw (for 5-6 full turns) in the stop block located above and behind the front knuckle (A). - 3.
 Procede to instructions below for increase or decrease of tension.